THE YEARLY READER

 Jim Leyland had it no easier in steering the Tigers through second-half difficulties in Detroit.
 After peaking impressively at 76-36, the Tigers began to suffer after an apparent season-ending shoulder injury to second baseman Placido Polanco—hardly a statistical powerhouse of a player, but highly valued in his teammates’ eyes as the glue of the team.

-Opening the postseason opposite the almighty New York Yankees, Detroit lost the first game but then clamped down on the high-powered Bronx Bombers—holding them scoreless for 20 straight inningsIt was the longest stretch without a run for the Yankees all season. over parts or whole of the next three games, all Tigers wins, to hand the Yankees a first-round playoff exit for the second straight season.
+Opening the postseason opposite the almighty New York Yankees, Detroit lost the first game but then clamped down on the Bronx Bombers—holding them scoreless for 20 straight innings, the high-powered Yankees’ longest stretch without a run all year, over parts or whole of the next three games, all Tiger wins, to hand the Yankees a first-round playoff exit for the second straight season.
 Detroit then guaranteed its first World Series appearance in 22 years—and Leyland’s second of his managerial career—when it swept the Oakland A’s in the ALCS, adding a dramatic touch in the pennant clincher when Ordonez launched a three-run, ninth-inning homer to break a 3-3 tie in front of the hometown fans at Comerica Park.

 Having survived the downside of his yo-yo regular season, Tony La Russa righted the Cardinals’ ship in time for the first round of the NL playoffs by taking care of San Diego, winners again of a weak NL West, for the second straight year.
 But the true test in the NLCS still lay ahead: Taking on the 97-65 New York Mets, holders of, easily, the league’s best record.